tjthejuggler/JuggleHub/Notes/How_To_Annotate.md

 #### **Filming Strategy: The Multi-Profile Method**

-For each distinct filming environment, we will capture several "sets" of data, each with a specific purpose.
+For each distinct filming environment, we will capture several "sets" of data.
+This multi-profile method is designed for the **data collection phase** to create our "golden dataset".

 *   **Profile 1: "Sharp/Nominal" (For `led_off` balls):**
     *   **Goal:** Capture a large volume of crisp, blur-free images.
 This is the foundation of your dataset and allows for perfect labeling.
     *   **Settings:**
+        1.  **Set FPS to 30:** This gives you the timing budget for very fast shutter speeds.
-        1.  **Set Exposure:** Set a fast shutter speed (e.g., start at 4000µs and go lower if needed) until all motion blur is eliminated.
+        2.  **Set Exposure:** Set a fast shutter speed (e.g., start at 4000µs and go lower, even below 159µs if possible) until all motion blur is eliminated.
-        2.  **Set Gain:** After setting exposure, increase the gain until the scene is well-lit.
+        3.  **Set Gain:** After setting exposure, increase the gain until the scene is well-lit, but keep it as low as possible.
-        3.  **Set White Balance:** Briefly toggle "auto" to find a good value, then lock it in manually.
+        4.  **Set White Balance:** Briefly toggle "auto" to find a good value, then lock it in manually.
     *   **Use Case:** This profile is for capturing **`led_off`** and **`dropped_ball`** classes.

 *   **Profile 2: "LED/Glow" (For `led_on` balls):**